Components

 Lexical scoping

-Every nested element and component body creates its own lexical scope.
-You can declare variables, compute derived values, or call functions inside an element's children — they're scoped to that block and won't leak into the surrounding component.
+Every returned TSRX template and nested element creates its own lexical scope.
+You can declare variables, compute derived values, or call functions inside an element's children — they're scoped to that block and won't leak into the surrounding function.

 2 const name = 'World';